 Step Three: Divide the List on Who Brings What

-Now that you’ve made the list of things you want in your dorm room, it’s time to divide the load.
+Now that you’ve made the list of things you want in your dorm room, it’s time to decide who brings what.
 It’s possible you’re the first in your family to go to college while your roommate has had four siblings go through college and has great knowledge and leftover items to bring.
 After deciding what you want to be in the dorm room, decide what items are shareable.
-It’s unlikely you will share shampoo with your roommie, but illogical and nearly impossible to have two minifridges.
+It’s unlikely you will share shampoo with your roomie, but illogical and nearly impossible to have two minifridges.
 A sample list of “large” items your roommate and you will split include:

 - Futon or other seating